 Prof. Luke Bouvier

-(Note to Gmail users: Gmail is currently filtering out email messages from many UMass addresses and marking them as spam.
+(Note to Gmail users: Gmail accounts frequently filter out email messages from many UMass addresses and mark them as spam.
 If you write to request the French Graduate Handbook, please check your spam folder for a response.)

 If you are interested in applying, you can do so through the UMass Amherst Graduate School’s online admissions page.
 The application deadline for fall admissions is February 1, but we will consider late applications at our discretion.